shape

 technology

-In our original CoEntrant designs, the output of multiple mid and high frequency transducers were integrated into a single acoustic source, with inherent alignment in both space and time.
+In our original CoEntrant designs, the outputs of multiple mid- and high-frequency transducers were integrated into a single acoustic source, with inherent alignment in both space and time.

 Complex Conic